orbeon/orbeon-forms-doc/xml-platform/controller/authorization-of-pages-and-services.md

 This allows the authorization service to discriminate between different types of pages and services.

+[SINCE Orbeon Forms 2016.3]

+An additional header, `Orbeon-Remote-Address`, is passed, with the value of the incoming request's remote address, if any.
+This allows the authorizer to filter on the remote IP without the need for a separate IP filter.

 ## A simple authorization service

 Orbeon Forms ships with a very simple WAR file: `orbeon-auth.war`.
 This war file contains a dummy servlet and a web.xml with stub to configure BASIC authentication.
 You typically deploy this WAR file within the same servlet container as the main Orbeon Forms WAR file.
 This means that you can set the property above to `/orbeon-auth`.
 Here is the default content of the `web.xml`: